lucko515/classification-python/README.md

 ## License

-Each of the project has MIT License.
+Each project has MIT License.